cypress-io/code-coverage/README.md

 ### Exclude files and folders

 The code coverage plugin will automatically exclude any test/spec files you have defined in the `testFiles` (Cypress < v10) or `specPattern` (Cypress >= v10) configuration options.
-Additionally, you can set the `exclude` pattern glob in the code coverage environment variable to specify additional files to be excluded:
+Additionally, you can set the `exclude` pattern glob in the code coverage configuration key to specify additional files to be excluded:

 ```javascript
 // cypress.config.js or cypress.json